bitcoin-dev-project/warnet/docs/logging_monitoring.md

 ## Connect to logging dashboard

 The logging stack including the user interface web server runs inside the kubernetes cluster.
-To access that from a local web browser, you must use kubernetes port-forwarding.

-Run the script `./resources/scripts/connect_logging.sh` to forward port 3000.
-The Grafana dashboard will then be available locally at `localhost:3000`.
+Warnet will forward port `2019` locally from the cluster, and the landing page for all web based interfaces will be available at `localhost:2019`.

+This page can also be opened quickly with the command [`warnet dashboard`](/docs/warnet.md#warnet-dashboard)

 ### Prometheus